 To give you an example: A new blockbuster movie is out and is promoted with posters in the streets or with ads in magazines.
 To let people interact with the poster a link and a QR Code are added, like shown in the illustration above.
 The link redirects the user to the movie trailer, so people can already preview the movie on their mobile devices, before watching the movie in the theatre.

 One way to solve the technical barrier for people to scan QR Codes would be to include a QR Code scanner in the native camera app of a Smartphone.
 People will not need to install a 3rd party app anymore and direct support in the OS will make QR Code decoding much faster.
-Unfortunately the market dominators Google and Apple do not show any interest in including a native QR Code scanning function in their OS.

 Microsoft Windows phones support native QR Code scanning